lewagon/dotfiles/03-AR-Database/02-Interacting-with-db/README.md

 sqlite3 db/jukebox.sqlite
 ```

-* Then you are in the interactive sqlite3 console and you can write your queries to the database.
+* Then you are in the interactive sqlite3 console and you can type your queries to the database.
 * You can exit the sqlite3 console with `.quit`

 ## Specs